-The Virtual Laboratory Team
+The Virtual Laboratory research group

 Bram van Dijk, with Sultan A. Nazir (PhD candidate)